Iula79/watsonwork-echo/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-echo.svg)](https://travis-ci.org/watsonwork/watsonwork-echo)

-A Node.js sample chatbot app that listens to messages posted to a space in IBM Watson Workspace and echoes 'hello' messages back to the space.
+A Node.js sample chatbot app that listens to job related messages posted to a space in IBM Watson Workspace and echoes them into a designed workspace.

 The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
 This app shows how to listen to a conversation